 It's high season for consumer electronics.
 Apple, Nintendo and other manufacturers of various gadgets are unveiling their holiday lineups.
 Add to that products surrounding a new version of Windows coming out next month.

 Here's a recap of the announcements so far:

 — Sept.
 4: Microsoft Corp. releases the first major update to its server operating system since 2009, a prelude to releasing Windows 8 to consumers in October.
 Microsoft says Windows Server 2012 adds features that make it easier to manage large clusters of servers in data centers remotely.

 — Sept.
 5: Nokia Corp. unveils its first phones running the next version of Windows.
 The company didn't reveal prices and says only that the Windows Phone 8 devices will be available in the fourth quarter "in select markets."
 The two devices are under Nokia's Lumia brand.

 — Sept.
 10: Toys R Us says it plans to launch its own Android tablet computer aimed at children.
-Called Tabeo, it goes on sale on Oct.
+Called Tabeo, it will start selling on Oct.
 21 for $150.
 The 7-inch touch-screen tablet will come with 50 apps selected for children, including such games as "Angry Birds" and "Fruit Ninja" and a book app called istorybooks.
 Toys R Us sells other electronics including the iPad, but this is its first store-brand tablet.

 — Sept.
 12: Apple unveils a bigger, lighter iPhone, with an ability to connect to faster data networks known as 4G.
 The iPhone 5 goes on sale in the U.S. on Sept.
 21. Apple also refreshes the iPod Nano and the iPod Touch and introduces a new type of headphone called EarPods, which are meant to fit comfortably in more people's ears.